 Locations of East Asian Materials

-The main collection of print materials is located on the fifth floor of the Joseph Regenstein Library (JRL), as are the offices of the subject specialists.
+The main collection of print materials is located on the 5th floor of the Joseph Regenstein Library (JRL), as are the offices of the subject specialists.
 Additional East-Asian-language materials are incorporated into the Regenstein Library’s general collections.

 Locations at a Glance